quozd/awesome-dotnet/README.md

 * [Project Orleans](https://github.com/dotnet/orleans) - Orleans is a framework that provides a straight-forward approach to building distributed high-scale computing applications, without the need to learn and apply complex concurrency or other scaling patterns.
 It was created by Microsoft Research.
 * [Akka.net](https://github.com/akkadotnet/akka.net) - Akka.NET is a port of the popular Java/Scala framework Akka to .NET.
 This is a community driven port and is not affiliated with Typesafe who makes the original Java/Scala version.
-* [Ovule.Nomad](https://github.com/tony-dinucci/Ovule.Nomad) - Nomad is an cross-platform easy to use .Net distributed execution framework which also supports distributed memory.
-Runs on .NET and Mono

 ## Documentation